-- History – Visit Georgian beautiful churches, temples and old towns and you will feel the history everywhere.
+- History – Visit Georgian beautiful churches, temples and old towns.
+You will feel the history everywhere during sightseeing tourist places.

 - The mix of cultures – Georgia is placed exactly between Europe and Asia, and therefore half of the things work like in Europe and half as if in Asia.

 - Sea beach vacation – Georgia offers also nice beaches of the Black Sea, which could be a nice vacation for families with children.

 Tbilisi and Kutaisi are two large international airports in Georgia.
 A low-cost airline Wizzair flies to Kutaisi, so you can get a cheap return flight directly from many European cities.